 Put your name and address on textbooks — inside the cover and on an inside page or two.
-Engrave your personal code on items that might interest a thief — television sets, stereo equipment, radios, cameras, computers, appliances, sports equipment, bicycles, CD/DVD players and anything else that’s portable and valuable.
+Engrave a personal code on items that might interest a thief — televisions, phones, radios, cameras, computers, appliances, sports equipment, bicycles and anything else that’s portable and valuable.

-The police department will also provide a property registration sheet to record your valuables.
+The Police Department will also provide a property registration sheet to record your valuables.
 Keep it in a safe place, away from the valuables themselves.
-If your property is stolen, your written inventory helps you provide a detailed description of what’s missing, and if the property is recovered the police can easily identify the owner by the engraved personal code.
-Furthermore, marking valuables is a proven way to discourage theft in the first place.
+If property is stolen, your written inventory helps provide a detailed description of what’s missing, and if the property is recovered the police can identify the owner by the engraved code.

 BE A LITTLE SUSPICIOUS.

 You may know your neighbors in your residence hall or apartment building are fellow students — but what else do you know about them?
-At best, most of the people in your building will be acquaintances.
 Until you know them well enough to be friends, don’t take chances.

 - Don’t lend your keys, student ID, driver’s license, or meal ticket to anyone.

-- Don't open a building door for a stranger who doesn't have a key.
-Don't prop open a door either—and if you see one that is propped open, close it.
+- Don’t open a building door for a stranger who doesn’t have a key.
+Don’t prop open a door — and if you see one that is propped open, close it.

-- Report suspicious behavior immediately to the campus police.
+- Report suspicious behavior immediately to campus police.